carpentries-incubator/workflows-nextflow/episodes/02-workflow_parameters.md

 :::::::::::::::::::::::::::::::::::::::: keypoints
 - "Pipeline parameters are specified by prepending the prefix `params` to a variable name, separated by dot character."
 - "To specify a pipeline parameter on the command line for a Nextflow run use `--variable_name` syntax."
-- "You can add parameters to a JSON or YAML formatted file and pass them to the script using option `-params-file`."
+- "You can add parameters to a JSON formatted file and pass them to the script using option `-params-file`."
 ::::::::::::::::::::::::::::::::::::::::::::::::::